 Not a fan of raw or cooked greens?
 Try incorporating them into smoothies balanced with sweeter fruits for a more mellow flavor.
-However you prefer them, follow the old “eat your greens” advice and make sure these vitamin-rich foods remain on your plate or in your glass.
+However you prefer them, follow the old “eat your greens” advice from dietitians and make sure these vitamin-rich foods remain on your plate or in your glass.

 Cancer patients – especially those undergoing treatments triggering nausea side effects – have been singing the praises of ginger for years.
 The American Society of Clinical Oncology backs them up with studies confirming ginger’s anti-inflammatory properties and anti-spasmodic effects in the gut.